Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 This example application has a **Home** page with some relevant links and a **Recipes** page where you can browse and inspect recipes.
 You can like recipes that seem interesting and filter the list to show only liked ones.
 Furthermore, you can see interesting statistics from all of the recipes and those that are liked.

 Aiven for PostgreSQL is used as the database for storing all recipes and whether they are liked or not.
-Aiven for Redis is not necessaru for the app to function, but using it means that statistics are cached to offer faster response times.
+Aiven for Redis is not necessary for the app to function, but using it means that statistics are cached to offer faster response times.
 You can toggle the use of Redis on and off, and the response times will be shown in the app to demonstrate the difference.

 ## Find out more